jamespfennell/apportionment/README.md

 ## Verifying historical US House apportionments

 The Huntington-Hill method has been used for the US House
-     since the apportionment following the 1950 census.
+     since the apportionment following the 1940 census.
-At time of writing (2020), it has been used for seven apportionments.
+At time of writing (2020), it has been used for eight apportionments.
-The continouous integration pipeline for this repository verifies these seven apportionments using Census Bureau population.
+The continouous integration pipeline for this repository verifies these eigth apportionments using Census Bureau population.
 Moreover, for the three most recent apportionments the priority values
     of all 385 apportioned seats are also verified.